Home Blog 6 cost-saving inventory control techniques for stock optimization

 Inventory control techniques that use stock optimization best practices

-There are hundreds of inventory control blog posts on how to organize warehouses, track goods and pick and pack efficiently.
-So we thought we’d focus on the lesser known topic of ‘stock optimization’ – this is an inventory control technique that’s becoming more popular with inventory managers to improve the efficiency of their supply chain.
+Instead of focusing on how to organize warehouses, track goods, and pick and pack efficiently, this blog examines the lesser-known topic of ‘stock optimization’.
+Stock or inventory optimization is an inventory control technique that helps inventory managers improve their supply chain efficiency.

 What is inventory control?

-Inventory control is the process of managing and regulating the supply, storage and distribution of stock.
-Inventory control is a key function of supply chain management that maintains appropriate quantities of stock to meet customer demand.
+Inventory control involves managing and regulating the supply, storage, and distribution of stock.
+It is crucial in supply chain management to ensure adequate stock levels are available to meet customer demand at the lowest cost to the business.

 Hand-held scanner scanning a box in a warehouse inventory control techniques